Kentucky bill would make it a crime to insult a police officer

 The bill advanced through the Senate's Veterans, Military Affairs and Public Protection committee on Thursday in a 7-3 vote, with only Republicans supporting it.
 It now moves to the full Senate and could be passed there as early as next week, and would then need to be passed in the House.
 Republicans control both chambers of Kentucky's legislature.

+CBS News requested comment from state Senator David Carroll, a Republican and retired police officer who is the bill's lead sponsor.
+Following publication of this story, he wrote in an email, "After looking at you're headline, I don't think I have anything to say to you.
+I miss the time when we actually had unbiased journalists!!"
+[SIC]

-CBS News requested comments from Republican Sen. David Carroll, the bill's lead sponsor, and from Gov. Andy Beshear, a Democrat.
+CBS News also reached out to the staff of Kentucky Governor Andy Beshear, a Democrat.

 Carroll told the Louisville Courier-Journal that the bill is a response to riots that broke out in many cities across the country last summer.
 Louisville was an epicenter for racial justice protests due to the death of Breonna Taylor, a Black woman killed in March 2020 during a raid of her home by Louisville police officers.

-"This country was built on lawful protest, and it's something that we must maintain — our citizens' right to do so," Carroll, a retired police officer, told the Courier-Journal.
+"This country was built on lawful protest, and it's something that we must maintain — our citizens' right to do so," Carroll told the Courier-Journal.
 "What this deals with are those who cross the line and commit criminal acts."

 The ACLU of Kentucky called the legislation "an extreme bill to stifle dissent" and said it would criminalize free speech.